Transparent Noise Barrier | Polycarbonate Noise Barrier

-ECOTONE™ Sound Barrier walls are normally used to place a sound barrier between a noise source and a target population.
+Transparent Noise Barrier / Polycarbonate Noise Barrier is normally used to place a sound barrier between a noise source and a target population.

-Sound barriers are an effective means to reduce the noise impact from sound sources affecting sound-sensitive receivers.
-Common sound sources include roads, highways, railways, retail and big-box developments, Mechanical & HVAC equipment, construction sites, etc. Receivers may include homes or apartments, schools, hospitals, office buildings or even public parks.
+A transparent noise barrier is an effective means to reduce the noise impact from sound sources affecting sound-sensitive receivers.
+Common sound sources include roads, highways, railways, retail and big-box developments, Mechanical & HVAC equipment, construction sites, etc. Receivers may include homes or apartments, schools, hospitals, office buildings, or even public parks.
 When noise becomes an issue between such sources and receivers, the use of sound barriers may be an ideal solution.

-ECOTONE™ Metallic Noise Barrier with Transparent Element (metallic + polycarbonate or Acrylic)
+Metallic noise barrier with transparent element (metallic + polycarbonate or Acrylic)

 Ecotone manufactures supplies and installs different types of metallic noise barriers to combat noise pollution coming from linear infrastructures (roads and railways, etc.).

-Our Metal noise barriers with the transparent elements are made of galvanized aluminum or steel panels in between polycarbonate or acrylic sheets, that make up a sound-proof casing inside them along with aesthetic properties and being transparent allows people to view the sceneries of another side.
+Our Metal noise barrier with the transparent elements are made of galvanized aluminum or steel panels in between polycarbonate or acrylic sheets, that make up a sound-proof casing inside them along with aesthetic properties, and being transparent allows people to view the sceneries of another side.
 The panels overlap vertically between studs made from steel profiles.

-The addition of an absorbent crest increases the acoustic performances.
+The addition of an absorbent crest increases the acoustic performance.
 The barriers can be bi-absorbent and can include transparent parts.

-- Galvanized, aluminium, or stainless steel along with polycarbonate / acrylic sheet
+3. Galvanized, aluminum, or stainless steel along with polycarbonate / acrylic sheet

 ABSORBENT FACE : oriented to the focus of noise: The absorbing face is a multi-perforated metallic element.
-The design of the perforations allow to the sound wave to enter in the panel and being scattered into the absorbent material.
+The design of the perforations allows the sound wave to enter the panel and being scattered into the absorbent material.